Quansight/.github/CODE_OF_CONDUCT.md

 ### a.
 How to Submit an Incident Report

-In the context of this Code of Conduct, a "report" means a written notification (as described below) of any Code of Conduct incident sent to any member of the COC committee or a Quansight Labs Co-Director.
+In the context of this Code of Conduct, a "report" means a written notification (as described below) of any Code of Conduct incident sent to the COC committee or to a Quansight Labs Co-Director.

 Quansight is committed to promptly addressing any incident reports in a timely manner.